 Most people who wear glasses are familiar with the excitement and confidence boost that accompanies wearing new specs for the first time.
 But sometimes there is an adjustment period before your vision is fully comfortable.
 Things may look blurry, or you may notice feeling dizzy after prolonged wear.
 Some of these symptoms can be a normal part of the adjustment period, but sometimes they’re a reason to contact your eye doctor.
-If your new glasses are giving you trouble, speak with Dr. Vince Panzica about ensuring that your eyesight is both clear and comfortable.
+If your new glasses are giving you trouble, speak with Dr. Michelle McKenzie about ensuring that your eyesight is both clear and comfortable.

 When Will My Eyes Adjust to My New Glasses?

 It can take a few days to a few weeks for your eyes and brain to fully adjust to your new eyewear, whether you are increasing your prescription or wearing eyeglasses for the first time.

 Even if you are getting new glasses with the same prescription, different frames or lenses can alter your vision until you get used to the new frame style or lens type.
 The complexity of your prescription and whether you buy a lens with premium optics versus basic spherical lens or polycarbonate material all can affect the adjustment time.

 Progressive lenses tend to be the most difficult to adjust to.
 This is related to the peripheral soft focus zones, which are much less blurred for customized lenses prescribed by your local optometrist.

 What Are Some Possible Visual Symptoms I Could Experience?

 Some common experiences shared by those adjusting to new eyewear include:

 - Eye strain, headache

 - Blurry vision